 You recognize the need for labor law posters to inform employees of their rights and responsibilities under federal, state and local laws.
-But you may wonder if YOUR business needs to uphold these requirements.
+But you may wonder if YOUR business must uphold these requirements.
 For various reasons, you may assume you’re exempt from the posting obligations affecting most U.S. employers.
-Let’s explore the key question, “Are labor law posters required?” a little deeper:
+Check out the following FAQs for clarity on the matter:

 A: Yes, and the reason is simple: You have employees.
-Any business with at least one employee on the payroll must display applicable postings, regardless of whether or not these workers are relatives.
+Any business with at least one employee on the payroll must display applicable postings, regardless of whether these workers are relatives.

 Q: My business is located on an Indian reservation.
 Do I still need to display postings?